Breastfeeding Newborns And Beyond

 In the beginning especially, you will want the baby to nurse on each side, at each feeding.
-The first side, nurse 10 to 15 minutes, (burp baby) and then on the second side, nurse 15 to 30 minutes.
-Try for at least a 20 to 45 minute nursing session for each feeding.
+The first side, nurse 10 to15 minutes, (burp baby) and then nurse on the second side, for another 15 to 30 minutes.
+Try for at least a 25 to 45 minute nursing session for each feeding.
 This should allow baby to get the "fore" milk and the "hind" milk, for the most balanced nutrient levels.
 The fore milk consists of mostly water with little fat.
 This will satisfy baby's thirst.
 The hind milk is much richer, with much higher fat content, which will satisfy baby's hunger.

 Always begin the next feeding on the breast that was not completely emptied.
 If your baby can't empty both breasts, try to at least empty one breast.
 But, in the beginning each breast should be stimulated during each feeding.